klavinslab/protocols_aquarium_1_0/assays/SDAc_sigma_assay.md

 2. Centrifuge at 5,000 xg for 2 minutes to pellet cells.
 3. Pipette off supernatant, taking care to not disturb cell pellet.
 4. Add 1 mL M9 no carbon and pipette vigorously to resuspend pellet.
 Take care to not contaminate pipette body.
-5. Transfer 1 uL resuspended culture to 1 mL M9 0.4% cellobiose culture volume and incubate at 37 C.
+5. Transfer 1 uL resuspended culture to 500 uL M9 0.4% cellobiose culture volume and incubate at 37 C.
 **Prepare to sample cell state in 12 hours.**
 6. In a yellow Phenix 96-well plate, add 200 uL PBS to all odd columns using a multichannel pipettor.
 7. Add 50 uL PBS to all even columns.